PaloAltoNetworks/prisma-cloud-docs/api/descriptions/users/post.md

 When specifying the `permissions` object, `projects` is the only required field.
 If `collections` is left unspecified, users are granted access to the `All` collection by default.

-The following cURL command adds a new user to Console and grants access to the tenant project `PROJECT_NAME`.
+The following example cURL command adds a new user to Console and grants access to the tenant project `PROJECT_NAME`:

 Before you invoke this request: